tabreturn/tabreturn.github.io/_posts/2018-12-20-processing.py_in_ten_lessons--05-_art_of_the_state.md

 ]
 {% endhighlight %}

+ Add the code above.
+To access a list element within another list, include a second pair of square brackets.
+For example, to retrieve the percentage of green in the second (orange) band, its:

+{% highlight py %}
+print( bands[1][1] )    # displays 60
+{% endhighlight %}

-One you have added the above code, set the `colorMode` accordingly, and add a loop to draw the bars.
+Now, set the `colorMode` to use values between zero and a hundred, and add a loop to draw the bars:

 {% highlight py %}
 colorMode(RGB, 100)